 He is well-known through participation in a number of organizations and causes in the wider community, and by continuing a long tradition of making the Cathedral available for many different kinds of civic and ecclesial events—including celebrating, honouring and upholding Indigenous Peoples.
 Since the Final Events of the Truth and Reconciliation Commission of Canada in 2015, he has actively encouraged the Cathedral to offer and host events to educate, inform and challenge the community concerning the TRC Calls to Action, and to build new and meaningful relationships with Indigenous People (especially with the local Algonquin Nation).
 He was invited to speak about reconciliation at the “Road to Warm Springs” National Consultation on Indigenous Anglican Self-Determination in Pinawa, Manitoba in 2017.

 Shane’s leadership of the Cathedral has been characterized by major change and renaissance in all aspects of its life and ministry.
 By cultivating an environment which encourages the sharing of many people’s gifts, the liturgy, community and governance of the Cathedral have become both dynamic and focused.
 This has had the effect of opening up the Cathedral to become a truly diverse and vibrant parish—with strong ministries of worship, music, pastoral care, spiritual development, fellowship, and many mission partnerships.

 Shane is married to Katherine, who practices family law.
-He is the father of two sons and a daughter, and the grandfather of two grandaughters.
+He has two sons, a daughter, and two granddaughters.